taikoxyz/trailblazer-adapters/README.md

 ### 4. Add a Test to your Indexer

-Add atleast one test case to your project's adapter.
+Add at least one test case to your project's adapter.
 For an example, see [here](./adapters/projects/okx/order_fulfilled_test.go).

 ### 5. Create a Pull Request